-Insurance scores play a significant role in calculating the cost of your insurance premiums.
-Insurance companies try to predict how much money it will cost to provide coverage to a customer.
-This expected cost, amongst other factors, is used to determine how much the company should charge a customer in premiums to avoid losing money.
+Insurance scores play a significant role in calculating the cost of your insurance premiums, according to the Insurance Information Institute (Triple-I).
+Insurance companies assess how much risk they incur to provide coverage to a customer.
+This expected cost, among other factors, is used to determine how much the company should charge a customer in premiums to avoid losing money.

 How is an insurance score calculated?

 Insurers use several factors to determine your insurance score.
 Many of these factors overlap with factors used to determine your credit score.
 Although some states require insurance companies to make their insurance scoring methods public, not all do.
 Some key factors that may influence your insurance score are your previous credit performance, outstanding debt, credit history length and pursuit of new credit.
 Exact factors that impact insurance scores will depend on your carrier’s underwriting policies, the state you live in and any third-party companies the insurer works with to source credit information.

 Like credit scores, insurance scores improve as they increase.
 According to LexisNexis, a risk-focused data analytics company, insurance scores range from 200 to 997 in its scoring metric.
 Scores higher than 775 are considered good.

 |626 – 775

 |501 – 625